TorchSim/torch-sim/README.md

 ## Examples

-To understand how `torch-sim` works, start with the [comprehensive tutorials](https://radical-ai.github.io/torch-sim/user/overview.html) in the documentation.

-Even more usage examples can be found in the [`examples/`](examples/readme.md) folder.
+`torch-sim` has dozens of example scripts and tutorials in the [`examples/`](examples/readme.md) folder.

+(link to API docs)

 ## Core Modules

-The `torch-sim` structured is summarized in the [API reference](https://radical-ai.github.io/torch-sim/reference/index.html) documentation.

-## License

-`torch-sim` is released under an [MIT license](LICENSE).
+(Link to API docs)

 ## Citation

-If you use TorchSim in your research, please cite the [Zenodo DOI](https://zenodo.org/records/15127004).
+A manuscript is in preparation.
+Meanwhile, if you use TorchSim in your research, please [cite the Zenodo archive](https://zenodo.org/records/15127004).